 For the complete history of the Adirondack Garden Club (previously known as ECAGC), click here.

-Across our almost 90-year history, we have tackled numerous projects -- here are a few highlights:
+Across our 90-year history, we have tackled numerous projects -- here are a few highlights: